 Understand your inventory turnover

 Talking about simple calculations, it is so important and so easy to calculate your yearly inventory turnover, yet so many businesses forget to implement it!
 Inventory turnover is basically the time it takes for you to sell your entire inventory.
 Use the following calculation.

 Inventory turnover = Cost of goods sold / (0.5 x Opening inventory + 0.5 x Closing inventory)

 If the result is 5, for example, this means you completely sell out and replenish your inventory five times a year.
 This number will help you to recognise whether your stock levels are too high or too low so you can adjust accordingly.

 Well, great, we have figured out how to recognise it, what’s next?

 Have better flexibility with suppliers

-Engaging in a mutually beneficial agreement with your suppliers creates not only a transparent and positive transaction that is able to be altered as both please.
-Aim to develop good relationships with your suppliers and to bring about a situation in which they are happy to work with you to provide the terms you need to get cashflow problems under control.
+Engaging in a mutually beneficial agreement with your suppliers creates not only a transparent and positive transaction that can be altered as both, please.
+Aim to develop good relationships with your suppliers and bring about a situation in which they are happy to work with you to provide the terms you need to get cash flow problems under control.

 It may be necessary to renegotiate credit terms with your supplier, giving you more time to pay for any outstanding inventory bills you may have.
 This, in turn, provides you with additional breathing space when it comes to managing inventory cashflow.
 However, as mentioned, suppliers are business people too, with their own issues and their own bills to pay.
 As such, all negotiated terms must be mutually beneficial.